Salamek/chromium-kiosk/README.md

 Chromium kiosk is simple package turning your Linux based PC/Raspberry into simple web kiosk using chromium.

+> Please consider sponsoring if you're using this package commercially, my time is not free :) You can sponsor me by clicking on "Sponsor" button in top button row.
+Thank You.

 # Features

 * Simple installation and configuration